 The thing about a new relationship is, it’s a bit like the feeling you get when you see a newborn baby or a puppy or a child who just learned to walk or watching the sun rise over the ocean.
 It’s refreshing and breathtaking and it fills your heart with hope and joy and inspiration.

-Especially for those over 40 who might be divorced or widowed, a new relationship is often so unexpected, perhaps because the bar has been set so low, due to the hurt we’ve faced in the past.
+Especially for those dating after divorce at 40, a new relationship is often so unexpected, perhaps because the bar has been set so low, due to the hurt we’ve faced in the past.

 So when love hits, it’s kind of shocking (in a good way.)
 And whether or not the new relationship ends up in a second marriage or it blows up next week, or it turns out to be something in between, just knowing you can feel those feelings again is delightful, and worth the risk, don’t you think?

 To the couple I met the other night, if you are reading this, I want you to know that I am personally rooting for you.
 You’re adorable and you looked really happy.
-Isn’t that what matters most in relationships?
+Good luck!

-Like this post?
+Like this article?
 Check out “Dating After Divorce: Advice, Tips, And Why This Is An Exciting Time”